Posted on August 21, 2020

 April 6, 1969.
 Long Beach Press Telegraph

-She go-go danced on Laugh-In, was introduced on Playboy After Dark TV show by Hugh Hefner as “Connie Kreski, our Playmate of the Year.”
+In a 1969 episode of Playboy After Dark, Connie is introduced by Hugh Hefner as “Connie Kreski, our Playmate of the Year.”
 Connie does not say one word the entire show.

-She did have more lines on other episodes of PAD, mostly the ones from 1970, the last year of the program.
+She does have more lines on other episodes of PAD, mostly the ones from 1970, the last year of the program.

 Kreski’s newspaper press indicates she was signed to a contract with Universal Studios.

-Connie appeared on a memorable 1970 episode of Love American Style starring Kaye Ballard, where she plays a topless waitress.
+She appeared on a memorable 1970 episode of Love American Style starring Kaye Ballard, playing a topless waitress: Love and the V.I.P.
+Restaurant.

-Her last credit is the mini-series Aspen from 1976.
+Her last credit is a TV mini-series Aspen in 1976.

 Playboy Mansion regular James Caan speaks about girlfriend Connie Kreski in NY Daily News Oct.
 8, 1972

-Below is from an early/mid 1970s Playboy feature on men’s jewelry with Connie and boyfriend James Caan.
+Below is from an 1970s Playboy feature on men’s jewelry with Connie and boyfriend James Caan.

 It was determined that Connie Kreski died of cirrhosis of the liver at age 48 in 1995.
 Laennec’s is a cirrhosis most associated with alcohol abuse over time.